 Penalty: $2 000.

-[Clause 43 inserted by No. 49 of 2000 s.
+[Clause 43 inserted: No. 49 of 2000 s.
 52.]

 44. Licensee to notify Minister of change of circumstances

 A licensee must without delay inform the Minister in writing of any material change to the facts or circumstances stated by the licensee in an application for the grant or renewal of the licence.